Prediction-Powered Risk Monitoring of Deployed Models for Detecting Harmful Distribution Shifts: Unsupervised Lower Confidence Sequences

 Unsupervised risk monitoring has been recently proposed as a technique to track the performance of methods in scenarios where only an \emph{unlabeled} test stream $\tilde{\mathcal{D}}_{t} = \{\tilde{x}_{{t},i}\}_{i=1}^{N_{t}}$ is available.
 To address the lack of labels, the authors of \cite{schirdaptation} replace a sequence of supervised losses with a sequence of loss proxies that can be computed directly from the unlabeled test stream.
 This approach enables the derivation of an unsupervised lower bound on the running test risk, which can then be used to design an unsupervised alarm function.

 The core idea is to employ a proxy function $g(\cdot)$, serving as a loss proxy for the model $f(\cdot)$, defined as ${r}_{t} = g({x}_{t}, f)$.
 In addition to being unsupervised (i.e., depending only on inputs ${x}_{t}$), the proxy should be at least partially informative about the corresponding loss variable.
-When $g(\cdot)$ satisfies Assumption~1 in \cite{schirdaptation}, Assumption 1.
-Given a sequence of losses ${r}_{0: t}$, let the corresponding sequence of loss proxies ${u}_{0: t}$ and proxy thresholds $\beta_0, \ldots, \beta_t \in \mathbb{R}$, along with a loss threshold $\tau$, be such that for all $t \geq 1$, the following inequality holds:
+When $g(\cdot)$ satisfies the following assumption from \cite{schirdaptation}, the running test risk can be lower bounded as follows. \begin{assumption}[Assumption 1, \cite{schirdaptation}] Given a sequence of losses ${u}_{0: t}$, let the corresponding sequence of loss proxies ${r}_{0: t}$ and proxy thresholds $\beta_0, \ldots, \beta_t \in \mathbb{R}$, along with a loss threshold $\tau$, be such that for all $t \geq 1$, the following inequality holds: